What is a Good Internet Upload Speed for Live Streaming?

 Video Bandwidth

 Video bandwidth is the amount of data transferred during a stream.
 Bandwidth is important in broadcasting for a few reasons.
 First, it affects what sort of internet speed you need.
-How much bandwidth you use also affects your live streaming costs.
+How much bandwidth you use also affects your live-streaming costs.

 Your bandwidth usage is determined by several factors, but the main two are video bitrate and video resolution.
 That’s why higher-traffic, higher-quality streams require more bandwidth.

 The required bandwidth for live streaming is at least 3 Mbps.
-However, a bandwidth closer to 11 Mbps would be more ideal.
+However, a bandwidth closer to 11 Mbps would be ideal.
 For video resolutions of 4k, the ideal bandwidth would be 20 Mbps or higher, while the internet speed required for 1080p streaming is at least 5 Mbps.

 The best internet speed for streaming is about 100 Mbps or higher.
 This is usually great for streaming 4k videos and online gaming.
 The minimum upload speed for streaming usually falls between 1 Mbps and 1.5 Mbps.
 This speed can support SD 480p streams of lower quality.